CCA School Board of Education

-Regular meetings of the Board of Education are scheduled the third Wednesday of each month at 6:00 PM primarily at the Clear Creek Amana Administration Office.
-All meeting notices are posted on the district website and shared with local media.
+Regular meetings of the Board of Education are scheduled the third Wednesday of each month at 6:00 PM at the Clear Creek Amana Administration Office at 1486 Highway 6 NW, Oxford.
+All meeting notices are posted on the district website.
 The Board of Education serves the public and all of its meetings, including committee meetings, are open to the community.
 Public attendance and input are encouraged by the Board of Education.
-Minutes of past meetings and agendas for upcoming meetings are regularly posted on Simbli, a website for the CCA School Board of Education.
+Board agendas, minutes and policies may be found through the District website.

 According to Iowa Open Meetings Law, the state law permits the Board to to into closed session only to discuss personnel matters, property acquisition, consult with attorneys, etc. These sessions must be posted and all actions must conform with the law.

 Board members serve on subcommittees that deal with various aspects of our district.
 If you have any questions or concerns related to a committee area, please feel free to contact any of the committee members

 - POLICY: Bob Broghammer, Eileen Schmidt, Michelle Emmel

 - BARGAINING NEGOTIATIONS: Jennifer Mooney, Matt McAreavy, Abdouramane Bila

 - PPEL (Physial Plant and Equipment Levy): Michelle Emmel, Jennifer Mooney, Matt McAreavy

 - TRANSPORTATION: Eileen Schmidt, Bob Broghammer, Michelle Emmel